-Public capital spending in Myanmar is low, by regional and global standards, and has declined from 9 percent of GDP in 2012/13 to 6.2 percent of GDP in 2015/16.
+Public capital spending is low, by regional and global standards and has not seen a dramatic change since 2012/13.
 Union capital spending has to a limited extent been offset by States and Regions, whose share of public capital spending has increased from 5.9 percent in 2012/13 to 17 percent in 2014/15.